dbmurphy/commit-message-validator/README.md

 - **docs**: Documentation only changes
 - **lint**: Changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc)
-- **refactor**: A code change that neither fixes a bug or adds a feature
+- **refactor**: A code change that neither fixes a bug nor adds a feature
 - **test**: Adding missing tests or correcting existing tests
 - **chore**: Changes to the build process or auxiliary tools and libraries such as distribution generation